ciacci1234/articles-recently-read/2020/week_7.md

   - https://www.jefftk.com/icdiff
 - **Quote Tidbit on SRE responsibility**
   - https://www.blameless.com/blog/blameless-sre-journey
-    - The SRE team would not be responsible for production services...
+    - Quote starting with "The SRE team would not be responsible for production services..."
 - **Github Availability Report**
   - https://github.blog/2020-07-08-introducing-the-github-availability-report/
 - **Fuel in DataCentre???**